ToriEggers/Rhab_TE_Gene_GenomeEvolution/GeneAnnotations.md

 </details>

-Before beginning gene prediction, you will need to complete the through repeatmasker on RepeatAnnotations.md
+Before beginning gene prediction, you will need to complete the steps up through repeatmasker on RepeatAnnotations.md

 <details>
 <summary><b>Predict Genes with BRAKER3</b></summary>